 From definitions and explanations to improving your domain authority through SEO, providing quality and effective backlinks, and more.
 Find out everything you need to know about website ranking, including how to increase yours.

 - Is Domain Authority and Page Authority the same?

-- How do I increase my Domain Authority score?
+- How to increase your Domain Authority score via

 What is Domain Authority?

 Time to get technical.

 I insist – it isn’t nearly as complicated as you may think.

 Domain authority (DA), which is also known as domain ranking, domain rating score, website authority, authority score, and thought leadership (the list goes on), put simply, is a search engine score.

 Whilst the concept of domain authority has been around since 1999, SaaS company Moz created its own Domain Authority tool based on its beliefs on what ranking signals Google is looking for.
 Typically, your DA score can range anything between 1 – 100.